holistudio/omni_rebuild/README.md

 An agent that makes book recommendations based on conversations with you about your nuanced preferences for stories.
 This is a rebuild of a [chatbot app](https://github.com/holistudio/project-omnibus) a friend and I made back before chatbots were cool, now with LLMs.

 This project was motivated by the sense that people sometimes have very nuanced tastes in stories, writing styles, and characters (and...) in what they enjoy reading, to the point where their next read wouldn't be a quick search away.
-An conversation with an LLM could instead suss out a person's tastes for books and become the basis for a very personalized search and set of recommendations.
+A long-form conversation with an LLM could instead suss out a person's tastes for books and become the basis for a very personalized search and set of recommendations.

 ## 🧑‍🏫 User Experience

 <img src="./docs/02_UX.png">

 1. The user and *LLM* start chatting about the user's preferences for books, previous works they enjoyed, specific themes/characters/pacing/etc.
 2. Before the conversation ends, the *LLM* summarizes back to the user a short description of what they are looking for in their next read.
+Only after the user agrees with this summary does the chat end starts the agentic search.
 3. The user is directed to another page of recommendations.
 Each book recommendation comes with a specific blurb by the *LLM* on why this book was recommended, tying back to specific moments in the user's conversation.

 ## 🤖 Backend